Konamiman/Nextor/docs/Nextor_3.0_Programmers_Reference.md

 ### 7.4.
 Persistent storage

 The persistent storage is a small non-volatile data area provided by the primary Nextor controller.
-Nextor uses it to keep the settings that must be known at the very beginning of the boot process, before the device drivers are initialized: which boot keys are inverted, and the emulation data pointer for the persistent disk emulation mode.
+Nextor uses it to keep the settings that must be known at the very beginning of the boot process, before the device drivers are initialized: which boot keys are inverted, and the emulation data pointer for the persistent disk emulation mode; and also the screen parameters, for computers whose clock chip battery is dead.
 Programs access it with [the `_PSOPS` function call](#316-persistent-storage-operations-_psops-80h).

 The storage is the first 512 bytes of a file named `_NEXTOR.PSF`, with the hidden, system and read only attributes, in the root directory of the first partition of a device of the controller.
 Some controllers offer none.
 See ["Supporting the persistent storage" in the Driver Development Guide](Nextor_3.0_Driver_Development_Guide.md#472-supporting-the-persistent-storage) for the details.
 The settings therefore belong to the storage medium, not to the computer or the cartridge: a different medium has different settings, or none.